shilpagopi/CodePrep/SQL/SQL Basics.md

 GROUP BY
 HAVING - The HAVING clause was added to SQL because the WHERE keyword cannot be used with aggregate functions
 ORDER BY
-GROUP BY, HAVING, ORDER BY
+GROUP BY, HAVING, WINDOW, ORDER BY
 INSERT INTO
 CREATE DATABASE
 ALTER DATABASE